chmarsaws/realtime-web-analytics-workshop/README.md

 In this workshop we will build a cost optimized platform to capture web beacon traffic, analyze the traffic for interesting metrics, and display it on a customized dashboard.

-To get started with this fun and educational workshop, simply clone this repository and start on module 1 below:
+To get started with this fun and educational workshop, simply clone (if you have git installed) or download (if you don't have git installed) this repository and start on module 1 below:

 ![Clone repository](images/clone-repo.png)